NREL-Sienna/PowerSimulations.jl/docs/src/api/developer.md

 # Guidelines for Developers

-In order to contribute to `PowerSystems.jl` repository please read the following sections of [`InfrastructureSystems.jl`](https://github.com/NREL-Sienna/InfrastructureSystems.jl) documentation in detail:
+In order to contribute to `PowerSimulations.jl` repository please read the following sections of [`InfrastructureSystems.jl`](https://github.com/NREL-Sienna/InfrastructureSystems.jl) documentation in detail: